INFORMATION LINE 1300 85 85 84

 Connecting with other parents can help you exchange ideas, tips, and talk through different approaches towards handling alcohol and drugs.
 Having a consensus among parents in your community about the best way to tackle this issue means that your children will be receiving a consistent message from their friend’s parents as well as yourself.

 Your child’s school is a great space to meet and get to know other parents, such as through the parent council or parent-teacher association.
-If you’re looking to kick off the conversation about addressing alcohol and drugs, you might like to use our discussion guide.

 Alcohol and drug topics will be covered at various stages through your child’s education, typically as part of the health curriculum.
 In primary school they will probably talk about medicine and tobacco, and in secondary school they will cover alcohol and illegal drugs.
 However, drug education is inconsistently delivered across Australian schools so you need to talk to your school to find out what they’re covering.